Nonparametric Bayesian Calibration of Computer Models: Examples

+We estimate the posterior corresponding to the uniform prior using the nonparametric estimator presented in Sec.~\ref{sec:numsol} with a large number of samples in order to virtually eliminate effects of finite sampling.
+We generate synthetic data by sampling $K=16\times 10^6$ points in $\Lambda$ randomly from $P^{\mathrm{t}}_\Lambda$ and building an empirical output distribution on a partition of $\mathcal{D}$ with $M=100$ cells.
+We compute an empirical estimator of the posterior using $N=16\times 10^6$ uniformly distributed points in $\Lambda$.

+In Fig.~\ref{expdecaySIPS}, we plot heatmaps of the estimators for $T=.5$ and $T=2$ produced by computing $\{P_\Lambda(B_i)\}_{i=1}^{6400}$ for a partition $\{B_i\}_{i=1}^{6400}$ of $\Lambda$ into small cells $B_i$ and generating a heatmap from the probabilities.
+Recalling the contours shown in Fig.~\ref{expdecay_cont}, the posteriors have the characteristic ``ridge'' shape oriented along contours that reflects the fact that parameter values on the same contour have equal probability due to the choice of the uniform prior.
+This reflects the \textit{\textbf{indeterminacy}} induced by the loss of information in the experimental observation because we only observe the value of the solution at a particular time.

+To give intuition about the connection between the trial generating distribution and the posterior, we plot the samples from the trial generating distribution that produced the simulated output data together with the posterior for $T=2$ in the third panel of Fig.~\ref{expdecaySIPS}.
+Choosing the uniform prior means that the posterior ``extends'' the profile of the trial generating distribution along the generalized contours.
+In Example~\ref{droppingballs}, we show the use of an informed prior that results in a posterior with more localized support.

+We illustrate the use of the posterior to estimate probabilities of events.
+In the right hand plot in Fig.~\ref{expdecaySIPS}, we show four events of equal size located in different parts of $\Lambda$.
+We see that event $A$ has relatively low probability with respect to the posteriors for $T=.5$ and $T=2$, while event $D$ has relatively high probability for both posteriors.
+Events $B$ and $C$ are relatively high probability for one of the posteriors but not the other.

-\begin{example} We present visual evidence regarding convergence using Example~\ref{EX:expdecay}.
-We hold the discretization and computational parameters fixed as in Example~\ref{EX:expdecay} except as noted.
-In the first experiment, we vary the number of points $N_\jmath \in \{50^2, 100^2, 400^2, 1600^2\}$ in the samples $\{\lambda_i\}_{i=1}^{N_\jmath}$ used to partition $\Lambda$.
+We present visual evidence regarding convergence.
+We hold the discretization and computational parameters fixed except as noted.
+In the first experiment, we vary the number of points $N_\jmath \in \{50^2, 100^2, 400^2, 1600^2\}$ in the samples $\{\lambda_i\}_{i=1}^{N_\jmath}$ from the prior.
 We plot the results in Fig.~\ref{expdecaySIPS2}.
 There are visible resolution issues in the heatmap when $N_\jmath = 50^2$.
 The increasing resolution is apparent up to $N_\jmath = 1000^2$ but there is little improvement after that.

 In the second experiment, we vary the number of cells $M_K \in \{12, 25, 50, 100, 200\}$ in the partition $\{I_i\}_{i=1}^{M_K}$ of $\mathcal{D}$.
 We plot the results in Fig.~\ref{expdecaySIPS3}.
 The lower values of $M_k$ result in poor resolution of $P_{\mathcal{D}}$ because the ``fat'' contours are too fat.
 The increasing resolution is apparent up to $M_K =100$ but there is little improvement after that.